About Stocks and Sources

 - Quantity per Source: For Multi Source merchants, the Quantity per Source column and values track the on-hand inventory available by location.
 If you add multiple sources, this value replaces the Quantity and lists every source and assigned quantity.

 Reservations track stock requests for the entire shopping process: adding products to cart, completing checkout, and managing refunds.
 For available inventory and stock, reservations reserve inventory amounts per order through the checkout processThe process of gathering the payment and shipping information that is necessary to complete the purchase of items in the shopping cart.
 In the final step, the customer reviews and places the order., subtracted from the salable quantity.
 Reservations convert to quantity deductions when invoicing and shipping products.

-Salable Quantity calculates the virtual inventory of products, taking into account configured thresholds, reserved or sold amounts, and quantities per source.
+Salable Quantity calculates the virtual inventory of products (or availability), taking into account configured thresholds, reserved or sold amounts, and quantities per source.
 For each stock, Magento accesses all assigned sources and aggregates associated product quantities.
 With this base value, it then subtracts all reservation amounts and the Notify for Quantity Below threshold.